 - Blender: You can also make the batter in the blender.
 They might not be as fluffy, but they will still turn out delicious.
 Blend the liquid and eggs first for about 30 seconds, then add the dry ingredients and blend until smooth.

 - Check the middle: Before removing from the oven, check that the middle has set and cooked all the way through.
-It should easily pop out of the pan when ready to serve
+This ensures that it will easily pop out of the pan.

-- Serve right away: These taste best fresh out of the oven when they are fluffy and warm!
+- Serve right away: Serve fresh out of the oven when they are fluffy and warm.
+We love them with butter, maple syrup, fresh berries and powdered sugar.

 Storage

-Freezer: Cool completely then cut into serving size pieces.
+- Freezer: Cool completely then cut into serving size pieces.
 Wrap each individual piece tightly with plastic wrap and store in a freezer safe bag.
-To reheat, place on a baking sheet and cover with foil and heat in the oven at 350 degrees F until warm.
+To reheat, place on a baking sheet and cover with foil and heat in the oven at 350°F until warm.

 Looking for more breakfast recipes?
 Try my liege waffle recipe, breakfast pie, apple crepes or coffee cake.